UppaJung/loss/posts/pilot8/index.md

 ## Results

 There were {{ data.numberOfParticipants }} participants in this pilot.
+We paid more ($4.50) since the survey now takes a median of ~15 minutes.
+We learned that the great majority of people have lost photos and emails.
+Loss, it seems, is expected.
+This seems to capture something that our event-focused scenarios do not.

+The new event-focused scenarios seem to capture a good deal of what our old event-focused scenarios missed.

 Participants started by writing [loss stories](./loss-stories.md) about the three worst technology-related harms they had experienced.

 We then told participants we would "describe technology-related harms that that have happened to others, and ask if they have also happened to" them.